Economy of Kerala

 Kerala, which accounts for 2.8% of India's population and 1.2% of its land area, contributes more than 4% to the GDP of India.
 Thus, the southern state's per capita income is 60% higher than India's average.
 This has fuelled internal migration to Kerala for low-end jobs, even as Keralites have emigrated—mostly to the Gulf countries—in search of better-paying jobs.
 Around 3,000,000 Keralites are working abroad, mainly in Persian Gulf; to where migration started with the Gulf Boom.
 The Kerala Economy is therefore largely dependent on trade in services and resulted remittances.
-In 2012, the state was the highest receiver of overall remittances to India which stood at Rs.
-49,965 Crore (31.2% of the State's GDP), followed by Punjab and Uttar Pradesh.
+In 2023-24, the state was the second highest receiver of overall remittances to India which stood at Rs. ₹2.16 lakh crore (23.2% of the State's GDP), after Maharastra.
 The Migrant labourers in Kerala are a significant workforce in industrial and agricultural sectors of state.
 Kerala's economy was gradually shifting from an agrarian economy into a service-based one during the period between 1960 and 2020.

 With 12.5% of the labour force unemployed in 2016, Kerala sank from being the 11th in unemployment in India in the year before to being 3rd in the country.
-The 'Report on Fifth Annual Employment - Unemployment Survey for 2015-16' prepared by the Labour Bureau of the Union ministry of Labour and Employment indicates that Tripura had the highest unemployment rate of 19.7% in India, followed by Sikkim (18.1%) and Kerala (12.5%).
-In 2020 with unemployment rate around 5%, Kerala has managed to turn its fate around despite the COVID-19 pandemic affecting all sectors of the economy.
-The state's poverty rate is exceptionally lowest in the country at 0.71%; and it houses the Kottayam district which is the only one in the country with zero poor residents.
+According to the Periodic Labour Force Survey 2023-24 by Labour Bureau of the Union ministry of Labour and Employment, Kerala was the state with highest unemployment rate at 29.9%.
+The only other regions with higher unemployment than Kerala were Union territories of Lakshadweep and Andaman Nicobar.
+The state's multi dimensional poverty rate is exceptionally lowest in the country at 0.55% compared to National average of 14.96%, as per 2023 NITI Aayog report; and it houses the Kottayam district which is the only one in the country with zero poor residents.